 In out last entry before our upcoming holidays we would like to introduce you something a bit different…The world is filled with tourist destinations we have all heard of and have on our wish lists.
 Here is our list of the World’s most amazing places you have probably never heard of, seen in pictures, but now will dream of visiting..
 We hope you will like it!
 Stay tuned, another travel deals will follow shortly after our break..:-).
 Check out also our latest post – Complete list of airlines offering free accommodation during layover.
+If you want to find some bargain deals you can go through our Google Flights complete guilde.

 1. Blood Falls, Antarctica